lgatto/TeachingMaterial/raw/README.md

 [*benchmarking* vignette](http://bioconductor.org/packages/devel/bioc/vignettes/MSnbase/inst/doc/benchmarking.html),
 available by typing `vignette("benchmarking", package = "MSnbase")`.

-Let's extrace spectra 372 and 300, or 1 to 5, as we did above.
+Let's extract spectra 372 and 300, or 1 to 5, as we did above.
 We can do this using the familiar `[[` and `[` operators: